Buy side vs. sell side

 A related function by the sell side is to facilitate buying and selling between investors of securities already trading on the secondary market.

 While we describe the various functions of the investment bank here, we can briefly outline its capital raising and secondary markets roles:

 - Primary capital markets

 Investment banks work with companies to help them raise debt and equity capital.
-Those bonds and stocks are sold directly to institutional investors and are arranged through the investment bank’s equity capital markets (ECM) and teams, who, along with the investment bank’s sales force, market via roadshows (see examples of roadshows) and distribute the securities to institutional clients.
+Those bonds and stocks are sold directly to institutional investors and are arranged through the investment bank’s equity capital markets (ECM) and debt capital markets (DCM) teams, who, along with the investment bank’s sales force, market via roadshows (see examples of roadshows) and distribute the securities to institutional clients.